Our risk based approach to supervision: HMRC supervision: Our risk based approach to supervision: Introduction

 In HMRC’s role as the supervisory body for a number of business sectors covered by the Regulations, we have an obligation to adopt a risk-based approach to monitoring and enforcement of businesses compliance with the Regulations.

-In line with other MLR supervisors such as the FSA, HMRC will adopt the principles of good regulation in the Regulators Compliance Code.
-This can be found at http://www.berr.gov.uk/files/file46950.pdf
+In line with other MLR supervisors such as the FCA, HMRC will adopt the principles of good regulation in the Regulators Code.
+This can be found at https://www.gov.uk/government/publications/regulators-code

 The fundamental principles are:

-- Regulators, and the regulatory system as a whole, should use comprehensive risk assessment to concentrate resources in the areas that need them most.
+- Regulators should base their regulatory activities on risk and should use comprehensive risk assessment to concentrate resources in the areas that need them most

 - have put in place risk based anti money laundering policies and procedures and are following them

-- are making suspicious activity reports to SOCA when required
+- are making suspicious activity reports to NCA when required

 Compliance activity must not be undertaken for any other purpose and officers must ensure that any details obtained at a visit are only used for a legitimate purpose.